 The tray is from H&M home.
 I love the colour – it is definitely one of my signature colours.
 The size and weight are also great.

 The blue polka dot sugar bowl I found a few years ago at a little boutique.
 It is from Greengate.
-They don’t seen to have it any more, but they still have a few cute ones.
+They don’t seem to have it any more, but they still have a few cute ones.

 The serviette is from IKEA.
 I am not sure when I got it: obviously it is no longer available.
 There are some cute ones this season that would work though, like these or these or these.
 I might have to go and get some – I’m sure Miss M will accompany me happily.
 I like this cute frog serviette holder too.
 Perhaps he could even be a bit of whimsy on my tea tray.

-The funny looking round thing with a stick is a tea strainer spoon.
+The funny-looking round thing with a stick is a tea strainer spoon.
 I think this is one that my Mum found for me at one of her favourite antique shops.
 Over time, I have amassed a little collection of antique tea-related paraphernalia that I found with my Mum or she found and gifted to me – it was something we enjoyed doing together.

 I wanted to ensure that my new teapot had simple, elegant lines and would go with some of this special collection.
 Et Voilà!
 I think it does!